SwiftcordApp/Swiftcord/README.md

 ### Homebrew
 Swiftcord is also available on homebrew as a cask: `brew install swiftcord`.
-Versions are lockstepped with alpha releases on GitHub releases.
+Versions are lock stepped with alpha releases on GitHub releases.

 <!-- todo: Add building from source -->